open/close all folders

 The ghosts of an aggressive serial killer who haunts the old abandoned Ocean House Hotel, and the ghost of his wife (one of his victims).

-An Axe to Grind/Ax-Crazy: The killer committed several murders with an axe in the hostel, including his family.
-When the PC explores the haunted hostel, the killer's ghost can be spotted several times, still holding his axe.
+- An Axe to Grind/Ax-Crazy: The killer committed several murders with an axe in the hostel, including his family.
+When the PC explores the haunted hostel, the killer's ghost can be spotted several times - and he still has the axe.

 There's something in this store for everyone.
 Everyone gets what they deserve.

 A mysterious shopkeeper in Chinatown, peddling curiosities and trinkets- most of which seem to have very morbid origins and purposes in mind.
 He enlists your help - first in retrieving a pair of "envious eyes" from the corpse of a thief, then in delivering a Bad Luck Charm to a target's locker.

 A massive stone monster created by Strauss and used as a bodyguard - up until he went rogue and hid himself inside the old Chinese theatre in Hollywood.
 You can be sent here by Strauss or Isaac (or both) to kill him, or convince him to work for the Anarchs.

 - Berserk Button: The Gargoyle, already hostile towards Kindred, is downright infuriated by members of the Tremere clan or the slightest mention of Strauss.

 - The Brute: Kinda goes without saying.

 - Damage-Sponge Boss: Blades and bullets won't help you against him.
 Even armed with a blunt weapon and the Rune, you need time to beat him down.

 - Enemy Mine: It's possible, if difficult, to use the gargoyle's and Isaac's shared hatred of the Camarilla to convince it to ally with the Anarchs.
 It still despises vampires.